entropybit/survivinpkcs/README.md

 192.168.0.12 slots=64
 ...
 ```
 with the ips of the according nodes.
-Names can also be used as long as these can be resolved from each
+Hostnames can also be used as long as these can be resolved from each
 single node.

 The global docking script generates a folder *sur_dimer* inside the working direcotry of the script.